 Bob and Rosalie were very active at the Watsonville Elks Lodge.
 Rosalie ran the Christmas Craft Fair for many years.
 She always volunteered at the Firework Booth working long hours during the 4th of July.

 In her later years, after Bob passed, Rosalie could be found at The Fish House, especially on Saturday nights when they had live music.
 She loved dancing and music and made many friends there.
 Purple was her favorite color.

 Rosalie is preceded in death by her parents Roland and Reba Doty and sister Margaret Richter.
 She is also preceded in death by her husband Bob Johnson, son David Johnson, and nephew Jerry Hull.

 She is survived by her daughter Dianne Defigh and granddaughter Cheyenne Nelson; son Carl (Annie) Johnson, and grandsons Mike (Shade) and Chris (Tracy).
 She is also survived by her three great-granddaughters Harper, Riley, and Nadia Johnson; nephews Danny Hull, Bruce Richter; and niece Vicky Burroughs.

 Due to the pandemic, the family has decided to have private services.

-To send flowers to the family or plant a tree in memory of Rosalie Johnson, please visit our floral store.
+To send flowers to Rosalie's family, please visit our floral store.